m10x/m10x.github.io/content/posts/bugbounty-wcp.md

 There were many other successful DoS techniques, such as metachars in header names, malformed headers, and invalid header values.
 However, I think those were enough PoCs!

 ## Conclusion
-My free time project revealed that web cache poisoning is still a significant issue.
+My spare-time project revealed that web cache poisoning is still a significant issue.
 1. Caching proxies and/or web servers do not fully comply with RFCs, so they may interpret parts of requests differently.
 2. State-changing parts of the request are not included in the cache key.
 Those configuring the cache need deep knowledge of the web frameworks/libraries used, their quirks, and the functionality of the web application.
 Most of the time, this will not be the case.
 3. Complexity kills.
 Some websites have more than one cache in front of them.
 One website even had *five*.
 Well, they are probably all configured the same and tailored to the website, right? *RIGHT?*